 Therefore a woman is anyone who wants to be seen as a woman.
 And almost all women will still be type 1.
-It depends why you ask: if a person with genes gonads and genitals indicating they are male wants to have a child with a woman without medical assistance, she has to be type 1, but for all other purposes whatsoever the other definitions are appropriate as well.
+It depends why you ask whether someone is a woman.
+If a person with genes gonads and genitals indicating they are male wants to have a child with a woman without medical assistance, she has to be a subset of type 1: she has to be of childbearing age, and fertile.
+For all other purposes whatsoever the other definitions are appropriate as well.

 This is not a question of morality.
 Where women of type 3 should be able to go, be or do is a separate issue, to be answered considering equality and human rights.
 When people consider rights of “women” or exclusions of “not-women”, we are tempted to argue about definitions, but the moral and the definition questions are different.